Drawing: Carol Prud’homme Davis*

 2:00 – 3:30 pm EST

-This free Zoom webinar will be moderated by Dance Enthusiast founder and Editor-in-Chief, Christine Jowers.
-Featured speakers will include Professor Neil Baldwin, Library of Congress dance curator Libby Smigel, and Library of Congress senior musicologist Loras John Schissel.
-Panelists will include dancers who have performed Rooms across a half-century.
+This free Zoom webinar was moderated by Dance Enthusiast founder and Editor-in-Chief, Christine Jowers.
+Featured speakers included Professor Neil Baldwin, Library of Congress dance curator Libby Smigel, and Library of Congress senior musicologist Loras John Schissel.
+Panelists included dancers who have performed Rooms across a half-century.

 Artistic Director Samantha Geracht, Associate Artistic Directors Eleanor Bunker and Lauren Naslund, and company members have been teaching—virtually—sections from Rooms this fall to college dance departments around the country.